jovotech/jovo-framework/docs/04_app-logic/01_routing/README.md

 It might be helpful to save certain information across requests during a session (find out more about [session management in the introduction above](#introduction-to-session-management)).
 This can be done with Session Attributes.

 The `setSessionAttribute` and `setSessionAttributes` methods can be used to store certain information that you can use later within the session.
-It’s like a cookie that’s alive until the session ends (usually after calling the `tell` function or when the user requests to stop).
+It's like a cookie that's alive until the session ends (usually after calling the `tell` function or when the user requests to stop).

 ```javascript
 this.setSessionAttribute(key, value);